 Try putting a level on the hinge side of your door frame and see if it’s plumb in both directions.
 If it’s not, you can look at adjustments.
 Sometimes the hinges themselves can be bent a little bit to fix the problem or even moved slightly on the door or frame.
 Other times the door jamb itself needs to be reinstalled.

 Creepy noises and cold spots are the openings of any paranormal documentary, and the perfect sign to call the ghostbusters.

 Or maybe you need extra insulation around your windows and doors.

 Especially here in the Windy City, seasonal changes in the wind can make some wicked sounds as they pass through tiny cracks in your house.
-This not only sounds scary, it’s also gonna raise your heating bills like zombies.
+This not only sounds scary, but it’s also gonna raise your heating bills like zombies.

 Footsteps in The Middle of The Night

 There is a very common explanation that doesn’t involve the spirit world: the rodent world.
-Squirrels, rats, mice and bats are all middle-of-the-night attic noisemakers.
+Squirrels, rats, mice, and bats are all middle-of-the-night attic noisemakers.
 They can be almost silent or they can be downright rambunctious.

 If that’s the case, do a very thorough inspection of all of the potential access points from outside, and close them up.
 Then get a professional to bust those ghost mice.
 The last thing you want is for the intruder to perish in some inaccessible place in your attic or walls.

 This one… I don’t have an explanation.
 If stuff is missing or tables are floating or the walls start bleeding, you need to call your realtor immediately.